tenaz3/scan4me/README.md

 A wide banner-style image depicting cybersecurity for small and medium businesses, featuring a modern office setting with diverse professionals working on computers.
 Overlaid holographic shields, lock icons, and digital connections represent security.
 The background includes a gradient from light to dark blue with an abstract world map and glowing lines symbolizing global connectivity.
 The text 'Scan4Me' is prominently displayed in a modern, bold font at the center, with a clean and professional design to emphasize trust and technology.

+best-scanner-alternative.webp:
+A professional and modern banner for a cybersecurity blog post, featuring a sleek and minimalist design.
+The banner includes a shield symbolizing security, accompanied by visuals of scanning technology or interconnected nodes to represent network vulnerability testing.
+The color scheme is shades of blue, gray, and white, conveying trust and reliability.
+Subtle accents of digital and futuristic design elements are incorporated for a clean and visually appealing layout.
+No text is included.

 ## Tags SEO